 Homework: Homework is a crucial part of learning mathematics.
-Homework will generally be assigned on Mondays and due the following Monday.
+Homework is generally assigned on Tuesdays and due the following Tuesday.
+Late homework is not accepted.
 Homework is evaluated on completeness, neatness, and correctness.
-Depending on availability of resources, correctness of homeworks may be assessed by grading one or two selected problems.
+Correctness of homeworks is assessed by grading one or two selected problems.

-Your homework is expected to be neat and conform to accepted standards for professional work-products.
+Your homework is expected to be neat and conform to accepted standards for professional workproducts.
 Handwriting must be clearly legible, and margins must be respected.
 Pages must be stapled (paperclips or "dog-ear" binding not permitted).
 In accordance with the make-up policy, your lowest two homework scores are dropped.